cowprotocol/docs/docs/cow-protocol/tutorials/arbitrate/autopilot.md

 ## Solver competition

-Once an auction is ready, the autopilot sends a `/solve` request to each solver's driver.
+Once an auction is ready, the autopilot sends a `/solve` request to each solver.
 Solvers have a short amount time (seconds) to come up with a [solution](/cow-protocol/core/auctions/the-problem#solution) and return its _score_ to the autopilot.
-The autopilot selects the winner based on this score once the allotted time expires or all drivers have returned their batch proposal.
+The autopilot selects the winner based on this score once the allotted time expires or all solvers have returned their batch proposal.

 Up to this point, the autopilot only knows the score and not the full solution that achieves that score.
 The autopilot then asks the winning solver to reveal its score (throug `/reveal`) and then to execute the corresponding settlement transaction (`/settle`).
-The solver is responsible for executing the transaction onchain (through the driver).
+The solver is responsible for executing the transaction onchain (through the [driver](driver)).

 ## Auction data storage